Retaining customers is challenging for every business as people often unsubscribe from the mailing list, and there is no

-Here are a few practices that you should consider following if your average unsubscribe rate is not in the ideal range.
+Here are a few practices that you should consider following if your average rate is not in the ideal range.
 They’ll work like a charm & help reduce email unsubscribe rates.

 Email marketers believe that a sign-up gives the green signal to send emails to potential customers.
 Also, individuals may consent to receive emails when they sign-up without being aware of what that means.
 This lack of understanding can cause misunderstandings when recipients get bombarded with emails.
 If they don’t want to continue or don’t remember subscribing, they would immediately opt-out of your mailing list.